 (a) commits an offence; and

-(b) any other person, on the request of the licensee or manager of the premises, may remove the person who re-entered the premises from those premises using such force as may be reasonably necessary.
+(b) any other person, on the request of the licensee or a manager of the premises, may remove the person who re-entered the premises from those premises using such force as may be reasonably necessary.

 Penalty: a fine of $2 000.